What is the Regulatory Proposal?

-- The Australian Energy Regulator (AER) has locked in affordable network charges for the next five years, with distribution network charges increasing less than the rate of inflation.
+- The Australian Energy Regulator (AER) has locked in affordable network charges for the current regulatory period, until 30 June 2024, with distribution network charges increasing less than the rate of inflation.

 - The AER has determined our revenue requirement for 2019-24 to be $5.079 billion ($ nominal).

 - The average annual electricity bill for a residential and small business customer on Essential Energy’s network is estimated to be around $24 and $111 higher, respectively, by the end of the 2019–24 period.